 The computer science community has become accustomed to the Internet's continuing rapid growth, but even to such jaded observers the explosive increase in Peer-to-Peer (P2P) network usage has been astounding.
-Within a few months of Napster's [12] introduction in 1999 the system had spread widely, and recent measurement data suggests that P2P applications are having a very significant and rapidly growing impact on Internet traffic [11, 15].
-Therefore, it is important to study the performance and scalability of these P2P networks.
+Within a few months of Napster's [16] introduction in 1999 the system had spread widely, and recent measurement data suggests that P2P applications are having a very significant and rapidly growing impact on Internet traffic [12, 17].
+It is important to study the performance and scalability of these P2P networks.